nacl42/scanwatch/README.md

 simple utility to watch a directory and forward any new pdf file within to a printing frontend

+This software is developed for my own personal use.
+However, if you have suggestions, feel free to ask me.

 **LINUX ONLY**

 ## workflow